JevgenijusT/BitTorrent-Artifact-Analyzer/README.md

 Do the following to view the tool in practice:

 1. Create fake directory AnyDeviceLetter:\Users\AnyUserName\AppData\Roaming\BitTorrent
-2. Copy BitTorrent files from Files.zip into created fake directory
+2. Copy all BitTorrent files from Files.zip into created fake directory
 3. Extract Realise.zip
 4. Run as Administrator Command prompt
 5. Change Command Promt working directory to extracted Release directory